rockfight/Quine-McCluskey-algorithm/README.txt

-This is a sample java code for Quine McCluskey reduction algorithm
+This is a simple java code for Quine McCluskey reduction algorithm